 Natural Thyroid 101

 - How long has Natural desiccated thyroid (NDT) been around?
 It’s been used by patients for over 110 years, as reported in old medical journals.
 For interesting information on its history & details on the product itself, see the revised STTM book, Chapter 2.

 - What’s the big deal about natural desiccated thyroid (NDT)?
-Unlike T4-only meds (Synthroid, Levoxyl, generic levothyroxine, Eltroxin, Oroxine, Levothyroid, Levaxin or Euthyrox,etc)…desiccated thyroid is natural and gives you exactly what your own thyroid would be giving you: T4, T3, T2, T1 and calcitonin.
+Unlike T4-only meds (Synthroid, Levoxyl, generic levothyroxine, Eltroxin, Oroxine, Levothyroid, Levaxin or Euthyrox, etc)…desiccated thyroid is natural and gives you exactly what your own thyroid would be giving you: T4, T3, T2, T1 and calcitonin.
 Chapter One of the revised STTM book details what each of these hormones are.
 Patients who’ve tried T4-only, or even the two synthetics (T4 and T3) or even straight T3, have reported far better results with NDT.
-It’s a smoother treatment, removes lingering symptoms, improves your immune system (which helps Hashimotos), allows many to wean off anti-depressants, statins, BP meds and more, gives you your life back, stops you from falling into adrenal fatigue/sluggish HPA function (which SO many patients end up with because of the inadequacy of T4-only) and is also far better for your immune system if you’ve ever had thyroid cancer.
+It’s a smoother treatment, removes lingering symptoms, improves your immune system (which helps Hashimotos), allows many to wean off anti-depressants, statins, BP meds and more, gives you your life back, stops you from falling into low cortisol/sluggish HPA function (which SO many patients end up with because of the inadequacy of T4-only) and could be far better for your immune system if you’ve ever had thyroid cancer (because of the direct T3 within NDT).

 - What are the brands of desiccated natural thyroid?
 They are all listed here.
 You’ll see Armour, Naturethroid, Acella’s NP Thyroid, Erfa, Thyroid-S, and more.

 - What exactly is natural desiccated thyroid?
 Desiccated thyroid is powdered thyroid from pigs (mixed from several pigs, not one), and it meets the stringent guidelines of the US Pharmacopeia i.e it’s made according to standards, contrary to what some doctors say.
 To see ingredients of all, go here.
 To see all available options for desiccated thyroid, go here.

 - Are there any non-prescription desiccated thyroid products?
 Nutri Meds which is available in either porcine or bovine desiccated thyroid, and is far weaker, plus Dr. Lowe’s ThyroGold, which seems to be stronger and workable.
 Neither Thyroid-S or Thiroyd from Thailand are by prescription, and patients report them working quite well.